VGabriel45/NalaSwapV2/README.md

 P.S: The main focus for this project is around the smart contracts, testing and integration with the frontend, I will not put much effort into frontend design.

+Here are some images of the unfinished app.

 ------------------------------------------------------------------------------------------------------------------
 ![alt text](https://gateway.pinata.cloud/ipfs/QmaxihcnLKMjD8E5Xo7AcKKhzpTZLuu3QoEeR27WvjJ3dy/nlaConnectWallet.png)
 ------------------------------------------------------------------------------------------------------------------